 **For ads and flyers, use one or two pics that show a clear image of the dog’s face and body.
 Be clear and concise with description and contact info. **

 - Keep the dog safe and secure

-- Keep the dog inside, or in an enclosed area so you don’t lose him.
+- Keep the dog inside, or in an enclosed area.

 - Care for this dog as you would your own, providing food, water, shelter and kindness.